One of my early entrepreneurial ventures involved the management of 5 talented musicians who formed the band ‘Twelve Angry Men’ in York in 1991.

 I discovered that if one element of the overall mix isn’t right, any new venture or product is ultimately much more likely to fail.
 This is why many entrepreneurs fail on several occasions before they hit their jackpot.
 Alternatively, to get it right, you’ve got to take a little time, a time to think things over.
 It can save much heartache and pain (with apologies to Foreigner – ‘I want to know what love is’).

-Key Learning Points Fine tuning the music of entrepreneurial life means everything (goals, talent, product quality, promotion, branding & packaging, price, timing, finances etc.) has to be aligned.
+Key Learning Points Fine tuning entrepreneurial music means everything (goals, talent, product quality, promotion, branding & packaging, price, timing, finances etc.) has to be aligned.
 It’s like threading a needle.
 Any team must talk through goals and ambitions at the outset and appreciate the implications of divergent viewpoints.

 To sample the ‘wonders’ of Twelve Angry Men as you muse over the this article, click the links below.
 I hope you like the music.